 Getting to Know Your Neighborhood: Jamaica Plain

-A guide to eating, shopping, and hanging in one of Boston’s hidden corners
+A guide to eating, shopping, and hanging out in a hidden corner

-There is lot to do in Jamaica Plain.
-Just 15 minutes from BU by bike, bus, or T, JP is one of Boston’ s most diverse and most happening neighborhoods.
+Just about 20 to 40 minutes from Boston University by bike, bus, or T, Jamaica Plain (JP to locals) is one of Boston’s most diverse neighborhoods.

-Once described as the “Eden of America,” JP evolved after the Civil War from a series of large farms to one of the country’s first streetcar suburbs.
-The neighborhood is a key part of the city’s famed Emerald Necklace, a seven-mile series of contiguous parks designed by renowned landscape architect Frederick Law Olmsted in the late 19th century.
+Once described as the “Eden of America” by a 19th-century traveler, according to local lore, JP evolved after the Civil War from a series of large farms to one of the country’s first streetcar suburbs.
+The neighborhood includes a key part of the city’s famed Emerald Necklace Conservancy, a seven-mile series of contiguous parks designed by renowned landscape architect Frederick Law Olmsted in the late 19th century.